The Best Part of Learning is Sharing What You Know

 This acronym stands for Key Behaviour Indicators.
 These are the key behavioural metrics of the business that are monitored and tracked using the Balanced Scorecard.

 These are the activities in the process that we perform, but are of no value to the customer.
-There are seven sources of waste that we look to remove, using the acronym TIMWOOD to remember them: Transport, Inventory, Movement, Waiting, Overproduction, Over processing, Defects
+There are eight sources of waste that we look to remove, using the acronym TIMWOODS to remember them: Transport, Inventory, Movement, Waiting, Overproduction, Over processing, Defects and Skills.

 This acronym stands for Overall Equipment Effectiveness.
 It is a graphical tool that presents numerically the overall effectiveness of a process, ideally your bottleneck.
 It looks at three components of a process; the Availability (Uptime), Quality (Scrap and Rework) and Performance (When available, is process operating at design speed)